 So what solutions are needed to protect the privacy of each individual and prevent similar secret filming behaviors from happening again in the future?

 Answering this question, Dr. Thin said that all people in society must respect the law and understand that such acts are violations of the law.
-If the level is mild, they can be administratively handled, if more serious, they must be criminally handled.
+If the level is mild, they can be administratively handled, if it is more serious, they must be criminally handled.
 In addition, each person needs to equip themselves with knowledge and skills to prevent themselves from becoming victims of secret filming.
 In addition, state management agencies also need to have propaganda and education measures.
 Owners of rental facilities, hotels, and public places must be aware of their responsibility to protect the privacy of customers.
 In particular, the voice of the victim is very important.
 The voice of the victim is an important basis for professional agencies to promptly investigate and handle the case.

 Source